nguyenanhhuy248/django-rag-chatbot/README.md

 # django-chatbot-rag

-A Django-based Retrieval-Augmented Generation (RAG) chatbot application.
-This project integrates Django with a RAG pipeline to provide intelligent, context-aware chat capabilities, document management, and user authentication.
+A Django-based Retrieval-Augmented Generation (RAG) chatbot application that provides intelligent, context-aware conversations.
+Users can upload and manage their own documents, which are used as context for the chatbot's responses.
+Each user's conversation history and context documents are securely stored and persist across sessions.

 ## Demo video

 https://github.com/user-attachments/assets/df813c78-3b9b-4d88-aa85-8c6f8b269c81

 ## Features

-- User authentication and registration
+- User registration/ log in
 - Chat interface with RAG-powered responses
 - Document upload and processing
 - Persistent conversation history